dhirajsriram/geocoder-node/README.md

 ## Serving Locally

-Once the packages have been installed you may the applications locally.
+Once the packages have been installed you may the serve applications locally.
 You may run `npm start` on the root directory of the applications to serve them locally.
 The application runs here:

 - geocoder-node : [http://localhost:8081](http://localhost:8081)